What Are Age Spots?

 - Apply sunscreen at least 30 minutes before sun exposure.
 Reapply every two hours, and more often if swimming or perspiring.

 Age spots are innocuous changes to the skin and don't cause torment.
-On uncommon events, age spots can make skin disease harder to analyze.
+In uncommon events, age spots can make skin disease harder to analyze.
 The presence of old enough spots can cause passionate trouble for certain individuals.
-You can frequently eliminate or lessen them with treatment.
-Talk with your medical services supplier or a dermatologist about the best therapy choices for you.
+In addition, you can frequently eliminate or lessen them with treatment.
+Moreover, talk with your medical services supplier or a dermatologist about the best therapy choices for you.